French Pyrénées - 2025

 Saint-Lary Soulan is located some 150km south-west of Toulouse, the closest large city, and 70km south of Tarbes.

-A direct rail link from SNCF Gare de Toulouse-Matabiau to arrive at Lannemezan then requires a relatively short, 45-minute bus ride up the valley to Saint-Lary.
+A direct rail link from SNCF Gare de Toulouse-Matabiau to arrive at Lannemezan would then require a relatively short, 45-minute bus ride up the valley to Saint-Lary.
 Both rail and bus services run throughout the day.
 It would be possible to travel by train all the way from London St.Pancras International to Lannemezan, via Paris of course, and with very careful planning, may be achievable in a day.

 The major airport at Toulouse-Blagnac has frequent services from the UK, with the smaller airport at Tarbes being served by some UK-based budget airlines such as Ryanair and Easyjet.
 Onward travel from Tarbes is also a short train ride, again to Lannemazen, followed by the bus to Saint-Lary.